 Pay attention to what labels you tend to place on others you interact with day-to-day, along with stereotypes that go with each label.
 Notice how you tend to make assumptions, whether right or wrong, about their behaviors or thoughts.
 Give yourself grace for this – it’s literally a function of our brain that helps us to survive!
 But become more aware of your own stereotypes and seek to learn more about the people you label.

 Are you crippled by the shame of the labels you carry around with you?
 Do you feel afraid of receiving a new label the second you step into a therapist’s office?
 Take a step of self-care today and seek out help.
-Restored Hope is a counseling office located in Novi and Ann Arbor where I specialize in treatment sex and love addiction.
+Restored Hope is a counseling office located in Ann Arbor where I specialize in treatment sex and love addiction.
 My goal is to support you in releasing the shame of your past and stepping into a healthy future.
 Give me a call at 734.656.8191 or email me to set up your first appointment today.